GOP presses ahead after election with Russia probe review | Times Leader

 Republican Sen. Lindsey Graham, the Judiciary Committee chairman, repeated many of the familiar attacks on the investigation into ties between the 2016 Trump campaign and Russia.
 Those include pejorative text messages about Trump sent by former FBI employees who were involved in the Russia investigation, mistakes and omissions in applications to secretly wiretap a former Trump campaign adviser and the FBI questioning of former national security adviser Michael Flynn.

-Sen. Josh Hawley, a Missouri Republican, rejected the Democrats’ characterization, describing mistakes in the Russia investigation as “maybe the biggest scandal in the history of the FBI.”
+Rep. Sen. Josh Hawley, a Missouri Republican, rejected the Democrats’ characterization, describing mistakes in the Russia investigation as “the biggest scandal in the history of the FBI.”

 “We’re looking at the use of the FBI to interfere in a presidential election,” he said.

 Most of the criticism of the Russia investigation has centered on flaws in applications to surveil former Trump campaign aide Carter Page.
-Those mistakes were significant, and an FBI lawyer earlier this year pleaded guilty to altering an email related to the surveillance of Page.
-Even so, a Justice Department inspector general report from last year concluded that the Russia investigation was opened for a valid and legitimate purpose.
-The watchdog did not find evidence of partisan bias.
+Those mistakes were significant, but a Justice Department inspector general report from last year nonetheless concluded that the investigation was opened for a valid purpose and did not find evidence of partisan bias.

 McCabe on Tuesday conceded errors, including in the surveillance applications targeting Page.
-The FBI has since taken steps to improve the accuracy of its applications to the Foreign Intelligence Surveillance Court, and McCabe, like other former FBI and Justice Department officials who have previously testified, said that he would not have signed off on the Page warrant application had he known of the problems.
+The FBI has since taken steps to improve the accuracy of its applications to the Foreign Intelligence Surveillance Court, and McCabe, like other former FBI and Justice Department officials, said Tuesday that he would not have signed off on the Page warrant had he known of the problems.

 But he defended the decision to open the Russia investigation, which was based on information that a Trump campaign adviser may have had inside information that Russia had dirt on Democratic candidate Hillary Clinton in the form of stolen emails.

-The investigation was not opened because the FBI opposed a particular candidate or “because we intended to stage a coup or overthrow the government,” allegations frequently raised by Trump and some of his supporters, McCabe said.
+The investigation was not opened because the FBI opposed a particular candidate or “because we intended to stage a coup or overthrow the government,” allegations frequently raised by Trump and some of his supporters.

 McCabe was the fourth former law enforcement official to appear before the committee.
 The others were former FBI Director James Comey and Rod Rosenstein and Sally Yates, who both served as deputy attorney general.